 Purchase history has a goldmine of information about your customer’s purchasing behavior – what type of products they have purchased before, the frequency and recency of purchases, and the total purchase value.

-Here are the criteria to consider in this email marketing segmentation strategy to send personalized emails.
+Here are the criteria to consider in this type of email segmentation when sending personalized emails.

 12 Best Email Segmentation Strategies